xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

 2. role hierarchy: a way to extend access to record, when org-wide default have been set to anything more restrictive than public read/write
 3. implement sharing rules: we can implement sharing rules to open record access up to users when the org-wide defaults have been set to less than public public read/write

-###### Field Level Security
+##### Field Level Security
 1. restrict a profiles view to a certain field
 2. Field Level Security or Page Layout can not be used to make a field required
 3. Formulas ignore Field Level Security settings

 ##### summary:
-sharing ruls:
-data security:
-record level permission set.
+1. record level permission set.
 4 record access level: org-wide default: user can see other users' record when other users' record are set as org-wide default
-role:
+2. role:
-sharing: horizontal sharing with different department manually sharing: sharing to anyone you want access greater. profile/permission set: object/field level profile-baseline, permission set-additional
+sharing: horizontal sharing with different department manually sharing: sharing to anyone you want access greater.
+3. profile/permission set: object/field level
+profile-baseline /permission set-additional